 Over the past few years, automotive industries have grown from a token presence at the Consumer Electronics Show to being integrated across a number of platforms, and in doing so are a representation of a transition that is bringing traditional automotive and consumer electronics together.

 For the uninitiated, CES is a trade show on a scale of few other international events.
 Nearly 200,000 people attend the more than 4,400 booths in three designated hubs across the famous strip of Las Vegas, Nevada.
 Companies from around the globe pitch their products, like rear-view mirrors that scan biometric data to identify drivers and change to their specifications.

 The main area of CES is known as “Tech East,” which spills out of the gigantic Las Vegas Convention Center onto nearby parking lots and into nearby resort ballrooms.
 Years ago, any presence from an automotive company existed only on the periphery, such as the speaker company Altec Lansing focusing their efforts on traditional speakers while mentioning their integration into a number of cars.

-Since that time, the automotive industry is coming to the CES table and going all-in.
+Today, the automotive industry is coming to the CES table - and they're going all-in.

 “And all the buyers and suppliers are merely players”

 The North Hall of the Las Vegas Convention Center is entirely devoted to auto, with major booths from FCA, Ford, and Audi.
 From there, major Tier 1 suppliers are setting up shop as well, with major investments from Denso, Gentex, and Continental.